Saatvik1/Why-You-Should-Ride/README.md

       - DRINKINGNAME
       - ALC_RES
       - ALC_RESNAME
 - Download the data, and perform data cleaning.
-Prepare it for migration to database.
-Will be done using python and data sci libraries such as Pandas, numpy, etc.
+Prepare it for database migration.
+This will be done using Python and data science libraries such as Pandas, numpy, etc.
-  - Using 2019, 2020, 2021 data.
-Using anaconda jupyter nb on local device.
+  - Using 2019, 2020, and 2021 data and using Anaconda Jupyter nb on a local device.
   - Will go from 2021 to 2019, starting from the largest data sets first (to keep things consistent).
-    - First step will to be take the datasets, import them into a dataframe, get rid of unnecessary columns.
-Repeat for all the datasets that year, then merge them (need to figure how).
+    - The first step will to be take the datasets, import them into a dataframe, and get rid of unnecessary columns.
+Repeat for all the datasets that year, then merge them (need to figure out how).
 At the end will have 3 dataframes for all 3 years, and from there we can start cleaning up the data.
 - Plan MySQL DB structure.
-Will be using Planet Scale as MySQL DB provider.
+Will be using Planet Scale as a MySQL DB provider.
+  - Will merge all the year's accidents so that one table is a reference point for all the rest.
+Chose not to merge other tables since they would be massive and take days to upload (the accidents table took over 5 hours to upload).
 - Make any changes to datasets before migration.
 - Migrate
-- Perform EDA using SQL queries with python.
+- Perform EDA using SQL queries with Python.
+  - Questions being asked:
+  - What percentage of accidents are motorcycles?
+What percentage of fatalities are motorcycles? (pie charts)
+  - What were the different types of weather factors in motorcycle accidents with percentages?
+  - Types of injuries in motorcycle accidents
+  - What are the different types of motorcycles that are commonly in an accident? (sports, offroad, cruiser...)
+  - Is there a correlation between helmets and injury severity, drinking/drugs and injury severity, speed and injury severity, speed and helmets, speed and drinking/drugs,
+  - What percentage of motorcycle accidents did the driver not have a valid license (this includes suspended ones)?
+Male/female statistics? (general MF, and also what % did no license accidents be male/female)
+  - Distracted, impaired, helmet, injury severity
+  - Weather statistics, see what percentage of accidents in weather were speed related, alc related, distract.
+  - More...
 - Note down significant findings, and impactful factors.
-- Setup Streamlit site.
+- Set up Streamlit site.
-- Create map of U.S with accident visualizations that are interactable.
-User will be able to select time period as well.
-This might be able to be done with Folium and streamlit.
+- Create a map of the U.S. with accident visualizations that are intractable.
+Users will be able to select periods as well.
+This might be able to be done with Folium and Streamlit.
 - Create dashboards using Power BI.
 Optional use tableau as well for other visualizations.
 Implement on website that the user can interact with.
-- Create a model that takes the crash data, all the various parameters, and then comes up with classifications and probabilities of severity of crash.
+- Create a model that takes the crash data, and all the various parameters, and then comes up with classifications and probabilities of the severity of the crash.
 For example:
   -   User inputs: ride with no helmet, speed, and it is raining.
-Model will output that if a crash were to occur, the probability of X outcome (fatal, totaled, light, etc).
+The model will output that if a crash occurs, the probability of X outcome (fatal, totaled, light, etc).
   -   Not sure what will be used to deploy this model.
-  -   Will be a form like structure.
+  -   Will be a form-like structure.